 Want more spring in your life?

-Although many of our botanical collections, such as those I have outlined here, are available freely online, the key to our collections is a National Library card.
+Although many of our botanical collections are available freely online, the key to our collections is a National Library card.
 As National Library card holder you can have access to a number of electronic resources suitable for gardening, botanical research and study – ranging from gardening magazines, horticulture, cooking with native plants, and other information online that you may find useful and inspiring.
 Get a library card.

 One of our popular online eResources, PressReader, has access to a number of magazine titles across the subjects which you can browse page-by-page in full colour on your computer or reader device (iPad, smart phone compatible).
 Some you may already be familiar with include:

 If you wish to look further than the National Library botanical collections you can also find other naturalists and botanical artists online through various Australian museums and libraries on Trove.
 Great resources include:

 - Australian Plant Index (Australian National Botanic Gardens)

 - First Fleet Artwork Collection (Natural History Museum)

 - Biodiversity Heritage Library & Joseph Henry Maiden Botanical Texts (University of Sydney)